ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 ***** Active Directory Hashcracking: ******

 # DCC2 Hashes mode :
-hashcat -m 2100 Helly.DC02 /usr/share/wordlists/rockyou.txt
+==> The DCC2 hash is the hash the machine caches whenever a domain user logs in locally.
+We can’t use it to authenticate over the network via SMB, LDAP, etc. So the only option is to crack it offline. hashcat -m 2100 Helly.DC02 /usr/share/wordlists/rockyou.txt

 # TGS with AES 128 :